 Such programs also include internships, which allow students to gain practical experience in clinics, hospitals or community-based centers.
 Earning an accredited associate's degree in this field can prepare students for state licensure as an occupational therapy assistant.

-A high school diploma or equivalent is required for admission to the associate's program.
-Students are expected to be competent in English, reading and math, and admission exams in these subjects may be required.
-In addition, high school biology is highly recommended.
+Along with a high school diploma or equivalent, students are expected to be competent in English, reading and math, and admission exams in these subjects may be required; high school biology is recommended.

 Curricula are designed to prepare students to work one-on-one with individuals in a variety of settings.
-Students learn how to recognize a patient's needs, how to do a patient assessments and how to setup a plan, with goals, for treatment.
+Students learn how to recognize a patient's needs, do patient assessments and set up a treatment plan, including goals.
 A program's curriculum may include the following courses:

 - Human occupations

 - Physical rehabilitation theory

 Most jobs in this field involve assisting occupational therapists with a range of rehabilitation activities.
 These include properly moving a patient from a bed to a wheelchair, monitoring a patient's' activities and recording a client's progress.
 Assistants may also perform clerical tasks, including paperwork, answering phones and scheduling appointments.
 Occupational therapy assistants may pursue positions in hospitals, schools, nursing homes or acute care facilities, or provide ergonomics consulting, or services for individuals with low vision.

 According to the U.S. Bureau of Labor Statistics (BLS), occupational therapists have a much faster than average anticipated job growth rate of 27%, from 2014-2024.
 As of 2015, occupational therapists earned a median annual salary of $80,150.

 Continuing Education and Certification